 Rebecca is a sociocultural anthropologist (PhD 2007, U Washington) with research and teaching specialties in East Asia, social movements, gender, motherhood, and breastfeeding.
 She has done volunteer mother-to-mother breastfeeding support and advocacy since 2006, earned the IBCLC credential in 2010, and became a Breastfeeding USA Counselor in 2011.
-Rebecca helped develop our Breastfeeding Counselor application and training systems and is a course tutor in the comprehensive education course.
-She now chairs our education committee.
+Rebecca helped develop our Breastfeeding Counselor application and training systems.

-Rebecca is a visiting assistant professor at Davidson College.
 Locally, she helps run the Lake Norman chapter of Breastfeeding USA and is active in her local Quaker Meeting.
-Rebecca has been married since 1995 and has a grown stepson, a soccer/piano/Minecraft-playing son, a skittish dog, and a former Shanghai alley cat named Calvin.
+Rebecca has been married since 1995 and has a grown stepson, a soccer/piano-playing teenage son, and a former Shanghai alley cat named Calvin.

 Second Board term: 2017-2020

 Jada Wright Nichols is a maternal wellness consultant, helping new and expectant mothers remain healthy and happy through yoga, massage, nutrition, lactation support, and, postpartum doula services.
 She graduated from Tennessee State University and has a masters degree in occupational therapy.
 She is passionate about women's wellness across the life span, and serves on non-profit boards for birthworkers, breastfeeding, and breast cancer.
 She is a Breastfeeding Counselor in Memphis, TN where she lives with her husband and daughter, who all love exploring the outdoors.